cl4u2/ieswescan/README.md

 # Yes, we can scan IEs!

-IEEE 802.11 (WLAN) devices send broadcast control packets called beacons at regular intervals.
+IEEE 802.11 (WLAN) devices send broadcast control packets called *beacons* at regular intervals.
-The beacons contain information such as the name of the network (SSID), the channel/frequency used by the device, etc.
+Beacons contain information such as the name of the network (SSID), the channel/frequency used by the device, etc.

-In addition to this information, some IEEE 802.11 (outdoor device) vendors use proprietary Information Elements (IEs) in the beacons of their devices.
+In addition to this information, some IEEE 802.11 (outdoor device) vendors use proprietary Information Elements (**IEs**) in the beacons of their devices.
 These IEs usually contain the name of the device to help in the scanning process: when users perform "site surveys" from the web interface of their devices, they will find, next to the SSID, channel, and other information, the device name of the device generating